NoroffFEU/jsfw-2025-v1-hanna-jsframeworks/README.md

-# Luxo - Modern Lifestyle Webshop
+# 🛍️ Luxo - Modern Lifestyle Webshop

 Luxo is a sleek, premium online store built with React, Material UI, and TypeScript.
 It offers an elegant shopping experience for customers looking to buy exclusive products such as headphones, technology, shoes and accessories.

-## Project Summary
+## ℹ️ Project Summary

 This is my final project for the **JavaScript Frameworks** course at **Noroff School of Technology and Digital Media**.
 It demonstrates knowledge and skills related to: